benrayfield/smoothtapenet/README.md

 The prototype is a fullyConnected (times 4 edge types) neuralnet of 8 tapes with random edges.
 The edges dont change in this version.

-In each tape there are 4 vectors, sets of edges from all the nodes.
+In each tape there are 4 vectors, sets of edges from all the tapes (variable size bellcurve view of its center).
 Each of these is weightedSummed then sigmoid then scaled into a range.
 MOVE controls direction and speed.
 WRITEVALUE is the target value to decay the center toward.
 WRITEDECAY is how much to decay toward that target.
 STDDEV defines a bellcurve to read and write at.
 Decay is actually bellcurve height times WRITEDECAY.

 Youtube channel: https://www.youtube.com/channel/UCzz4QpV748wTJRFXWzxlhig